Fetal Development: Week by Week

 - Arm and leg bones form, along with tooth buds.

-- Eye lids are present and growing and primitive nasal cavity forms.
+- Eye lids are present and growing and a primitive nasal cavity forms.

 - Vital organs are continuing to form, including the kidneys, liver, pancreas, lungs, stomach, and intestines.